 - IRB (Integrated Routing and Bridging)

-When you use CRB the router will act as a layer 2 bridge for all interfaces that are in the bridge group and all other interfaces will be layer 3.
+When you use CRB, the router will act as a layer two bridge for all interfaces in the bridge group, and all other interfaces will be layer 3.

-With IRB you will be able to configure a BVI (Bridge Virtual Interface) for each bridge group.
-This is a layer 3 interface for the bridge group and you can compare it to the SVI (Switch Virtual Interface) on Catalyst switches.
-I’m not going to use any layer 3 services on R2 so I’ll choose CRB:
+With IRB, you can configure a BVI (Bridge Virtual Interface) for each bridge group.
+This is a layer three interface for the bridge group, and you can compare it to the SVI (Switch Virtual Interface) on Catalyst switches.
+I’m not going to use any layer three services on R2, so I’ll choose CRB:

 Bridging is now enabled.
 Let’s activate spanning-tree:

 This will make the router run the IEEE version of spanning-tree.
 Let’s continue and add the two interfaces of R2 to the bridge group:

 R2(config)#interface fastEthernet 0/0 R2(config-if)#bridge-group 1 R2(config)#interface fastEthernet 0/1 R2(config-if)#bridge-group 1

 This finishes our bridge configuration so we can continue with our transparent firewall configuration.
 First, I’ll create an access-list that blocks all IP traffic: